morbrian/CarND-Behavioral-Cloning-P3/README.md

 In our initial approach to working with the data we wrote a number of algorithms to filter and augment the data, and then write it to disk in order to train on pre-processed data with no further augmentation during training.

-While that approached turned out to be a bit more manually intensive later once we knew what to look for, it did help prove out the basic building blocks of what would later become our realtime data generator.
-It wsa useful to collect the pre-processed data on disk because it help us review and gather metrics on exactly what we planned to train with, plus it meant there would be minimal randomization during training outside of the initial shuffling of the data.
-We believe minimal randomization during training is likely to help reduce confounding results when comparing various training networks, but rigorous comparisons were not a concern for this project.
+Although that approach began to feel too manually intensive later once we knew what to look for, it did help prove out the basic building blocks of what would later become our realtime data generator.
+It was useful to collect the pre-processed data on disk because it help us review and gather metrics on exactly what we planned to train with, plus it meant there would be minimal randomization during training outside of the initial shuffling of the data.
+We believe minimal randomization during training is likely to help reduce confounding results when comparing various training networks, but rigorous comparisons were not a concern for the goals this project.

-We filtered out 90% - 99% of the zero valued angles.
+We filtered out 95% of the zero valued angles.
 We then wanted to balance the left/right steering angles in the data.
 One way to do this would be to drive around the track in the reverse direction, however it was less work to use the existing images and write code to flip them on the vertical axis and multiply the angle by -1.0 to.
 These first two steps at least put our data into a roughly standard bell curve histogram.